kristjanv001/leetcode/README.md

 1. Get the whole sum
 2. Another loop, subtract elements j from the whole sum, compare left with right, keep increasing the left sum with j elements - works out like magic

+## 747. Largest Number At Least Twice of Others

+1. Get the index of the max number.
+2. Loop over the array again and check if the max number is smaller than current number * 2 - if so, there's no point looping further, return -1.